Siege of Mariupol: Mass shelling of residential areas

+Looting

+Residents reported seeing Chechen fighters looting houses.
+Ukrainian officials alleged that Russian forces stole 2,000 artworks from museums of Mariupol and transferred them to Russia.
+On 28 May 2022, a Russian ship entered Mariupol port and took 2,700 tonnes of metal to the Russian port of Rostov-on-Don.

+Rape

+Chechen fighters and Russian soldiers raped or perpetrated sexual violence against Ukrainian women after the fall of Mariupol.

+Forcible transfers or deportation

+Numerous Ukrainian civilians, including children, were forcibly transferred to Russia.

+Blocking of humanitarian aid and starvation

+HRW accused Russian forces of the war crimes of blocking of humanitarian aid during the siege.
+A group of lawyers concluded that the Russian forces used starvation as a war crime against citizens trapped in the encircled Mariupol by denying them access to food and other necessities.

 Alleged use of chemical weapons

 On 11 April 2022, Eduard Basurin, a spokesperson for the Donetsk People's Republic, called for Russia to bring "chemical forces" to "smoke out the moles", referring to the Ukrainian forces in the Azovstal.
 Later on the same day, the Azov Regiment accused Russian forces of using "a poisonous substance of unknown origin" in Mariupol, causing respiratory problems.
 A Pentagon spokesperson said the reports were not confirmed, but they reflect concerns about Russia's potential use of chemical agents.
 Later, Ukraine stated that it was investigating the allegations.
 Three Ukrainian soldiers were injured in the incident.

-According to experts, it is too soon to say what exactly had happened, UK and Ukrainian officials said that they suspected the use of white phosphorus, which is not typically regarded as a chemical weapon in international law.
+As of 2022, according to experts, it was too soon to say what exactly had happened, UK and Ukrainian officials said that they suspected the use of white phosphorus, which is not typically regarded as a chemical weapon in international law.